tomgix123-dotcom/ARCA/README.md

 ## License

-This project is currently not licensed.
+Arca is licensed under the MIT License.